 HOW TO APPLY

+- Recruitment for post-doctoral fellowships for the 2020-2021 year is in progress.
 If you are interested in applying for a postdoctoral fellowship for the 2020-2021 training year, please first send via email a letter of interest and your CV to Dr. Trupti Rao, firstname.lastname@example.org.
-The WIHD post-doctoral fellowships are on the APPIC website, and all applications are made through the Common Application System (CAS).

 For questions regarding any of the training opportunities, please feel free to email Director of Psychology Training, Dr. Trupti Rao, at email@example.com